adhamamr01/docker-test/README.md

 docker rmi docker-test

 ## 📝 License
-This repository is for educational purposes.
+This repository is for educational purposes and thanks to the efforts of boot.dev's amazing website.
 You are free to use and modify it.